TadavomnisT/LenvCrypt/README.md

 LenvCrypt uses LUKS (_Linux Unified Key Setup_) to provide a secure, encrypted container where you can safely store and work with files.
 LUKS is a widely adopted standard for Linux disk encryption that implements a platform-independent on-disk format.
 This guarantees compatibility and interoperability between various programs and operating systems while ensuring secure password management (as described on [Wikipedia](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup)).

-Using LUKS, LenvCrypt creates an encrypted disk image (a file with a .img extension) that serves as a container for your sandbox.
+Using LUKS, LenvCrypt creates an encrypted disk image (a file with a .img extension) that serves as a container for your safebox.
 Here’s a an overview of what goes under the hood:

-- **Creating a Sandbox:**
+- **Creating a Safebox:**
   LenvCrypt first creates an empty disk image of a specified size.
 It then encrypts the image using LUKS, prompting you for a password during setup.
 After formatting the encrypted container with the ext4 filesystem, a dedicated mount point is created for later use.

-- **Opening a Sandbox:**
+- **Opening a Safebox:**
-  When you open a sandbox, LenvCrypt uses your password to unlock (decrypt) the LUKS container.
-The encrypted disk image is then mounted to a designated mount point (`./Mountpoints/<sandbox_name>`) so that you can access and modify the files stored inside.
+  When you open a safebox, LenvCrypt uses your password to unlock (decrypt) the LUKS container.
+The encrypted disk image is then mounted to a designated mount point (`./Mountpoints/<safebox_name>`) so that you can access and modify the files stored inside.

-- **Closing and Deleting Sandboxes:**
+- **Closing and Deleting Safeboxes:**
-  Closing a sandbox involves unmounting the filesystem and relocking the LUKS container to ensure that no unauthorized access is possible while the sandbox is not in use.
-The delete command will permanently remove the disk image and its associated mount point (with user confirmation), so be sure to close and back up your sandbox if necessary before deleting it.
+  Closing a safebox involves unmounting the filesystem and relocking the LUKS container to ensure that no unauthorized access is possible while the safebox is not in use.
+The delete command will permanently remove the disk image and its associated mount point (with user confirmation), so be sure to close and back up your safebox if necessary before deleting it.

-This design ensures that your sandbox files remain encrypted at rest and only become accessible when you intentionally unlock and mount the container.
+This design ensures that your safebox files remain encrypted at rest and only become accessible when you intentionally unlock and mount the container.
 This approach provides an extra layer of security for sensitive data while using Linux.

 ## ScreenShots